 The species sensitivity screening requirements in the Provisions are consistent with species sensitivity screening requirements in the SIP and in the current basin plans that include guidance or direction on species sensitivity screening.
 The requirements in the Provisions are generally consistent with the selection of the most sensitive species in many of the reviewed non-storm water NPDES permits.
-The most sensitive species in the permits that were reviewed were either those species showing the largest effect at the IWC, the species showing a significant effect at the lowest concentration of effluent, or a species selected by the Regional Water Board’s executive officer.
+The most sensitive species in the permits that were reviewed were either those species showing the largest effect at the IWC, the species showing a significant effect at the lowest concentration of effluent, or a species selected by the Regional Water Board’s Executive Officer.
 All species selected for toxicity testing in permits reviewed are included in Table 1 of the Provisions.
 If there are permits which include most sensitive species that are not in Table 1 of the Provisions, the most sensitive species in the permit would need to be changed to include a species from Table 1 when the permit is renewed.

-The Provisions allow discretion by the Regional Water Boards to choose the appropriate most sensitive species, but the Provisions state that the species exhibiting the highest percent effect at the IWC should generally be selected as the most sensitive species.
+The Provisions allow discretion by the Regional Water Boards to choose the appropriate approach for selecting the most sensitive species from the species sensitivity screening, but the Provisions state that the species exhibiting the highest percent effect at the IWC should generally be selected as the most sensitive species.
 This is consistent with the permits that use species sensitivity screening to choose a most sensitive species.

 Some of the permits that were reviewed require the discharger to test three species rather than a single most sensitive species.
-For these permits the Provisions will cause a reduction in the number of species that must be used for monitoring.
-This will result in a reduction in laboratory resources and in an associated cost savings for these dischargers.
+For these permits, the Provisions will cause a reduction in the number of species that must be used for routine monitoring.
+This will result in a reduction in the use of laboratory resources and in an associated cost savings for these dischargers.
 The use of a reliable procedure to establish a single most sensitive species for the purpose of toxicity testing can provide a sufficient level of protection, while avoiding the increased economic and logistical burden associated with the use of multiple test species.

-Neither the basin plans nor the permits provide prescriptive procedure or direction on conducting species sensitivity screening tests.
-In contrast, the Provisions provide clear directions on the number of tests needed for species sensitivity screening, the number of species to be used, and the timing for species sensitive screening tests.
+Neither the basin plans nor the permits provide prescriptive procedures or direction on conducting species sensitivity screening tests.
+In contrast, the Provisions provide clear directions on the number of tests needed for species sensitivity screening, the number of species to be used, and the timing for species sensitivity screening tests.
 The Provisions may require dischargers to increase the number of chronic and/or acute toxicity tests they conduct as part of the species sensitivity screening.
-However, since the Provisions require species sensitivity screening typically only once every five to ten years, this requirement is not anticipated to have a significant impact on non-storm water NPDES dischargers.
+However, since the Provisions require species sensitivity screening typically only once every 5 to 15 years, this requirement is not anticipated to have a significant impact on non-storm water NPDES dischargers.

 Advantages and Disadvantages

 The advantages of this option are that it would provide clear direction for when a species sensitivity screening is required and establish minimum requirements for conducting species sensitivity screening.
-Requiring dischargers to use species from table 1 of the Provisions, which are amenable to the TST approach, ensures that the most sensitive species is one that can be properly analyzed with the TST and used for compliance with the effluent limitations.
+Requiring dischargers to use species from Table 1 of the Provisions, which are amenable to the TST approach, ensures that the most sensitive species is one that can be properly analyzed with the TST and used for compliance with the effluent limitations.
 This option will provide flexibility to Regional Water Boards in determining the most appropriate sensitive species a discharger must use.

 Selecting a most sensitive species would eliminate the need to test two or three different species during each instance of routine monitoring, reducing the use of laboratory resources and the associated costs.